DavidWells/netlify-functions-workshop/_instructor/core-concepts/8-using-addons/README.md

 ## Lesson Steps

 <!-- AUTO-GENERATED-CONTENT:START (GENERATE_LESSONS_STEPS)-->
-1. Create a `netlify.toml` file in your project.

-    The `netlify.toml` file is where we configure how the site builds and where your serverless functions live.

-2. In `netlify.toml`, add a `[build]` section and add `publish = "site"` and `functions = "functions"` values

-3. We need to create this site in Netlify
+1. We need to create this site in Netlify

     Open your terminal and run the following command: